altunenes/sorceress/docs/explanations of illusions.md

 ## 32-Hypnotic Circles
 ![hypnotic](./assets/circle2.gif)

 I inspired this effect from a video by [brusspup](https://www.youtube.com/watch?v=pNe6fsaCVtI).
+However, when I search for the video I found the illusion was actually created by Arthur Shapiro and Alex Rose-Henig unfortunately I couldn't find the original paper.
 Circles within a larger black circle (actually I coded it into a rectangle).
 The inner circles in turn seem to form a circular shape that's rolling around the inside of the larger circle.
 But, believe it or not, the direction that each circle is linear, not circular.
 You can try the demo [here](https://altunenes.github.io/sorceress/circle.html)

 To me, after 5 circles the illusion is starting.
 Increasing or decreasing the radius of the circles or animation speed didn't affect my perception.
 However, you can try it and see what happens.